 Upon arriving at the UF Small Animal Hospital, you and your pet will be brought into an examination room by one of our client liaisons.
-A junior or senior veterinary student will come in, introduce themselves, start taking a history, and perform a physical examination of your pet.
-After this information has been gathered, the student will review any diagnostic information that you have brought from your regular doctor and discuss your pet’s concerns with a clinician.
+A third- or fourth-year veterinary student will take a history and perform a physical examination of your pet.
+Then the student will review any diagnostic information that you have brought from your regular doctor and discuss your pet’s concerns with a clinician.
 It is sometimes easier to perform a physical examination with additional help, in which case the student may ask to bring your pet to the Internal Medicine treatment room for examination by the doctor with the help of other students and a technician.
 The doctor and the student will then return to the examination room to go over their initial assessment with you, together with any additional diagnostic recommendations and a proposed treatment plan.

 Internal Medicine evaluations can be time-consuming, so please prepare for a longer visit (typically 2-6 hours, depending on what is recommended).
 For example, it may take some time to schedule a radiographic or ultrasound examination or other diagnostic procedure.
 For this reason, we may ask that you leave your pet with us so that we may complete our evaluation and provide you with a detailed treatment plan.
 Some patients may need to stay overnight or return the next day for more extensive treatment or for diagnostic procedures to be performed under general anesthesia.
 Some of these may include endoscopy, tube placements, bone marrow biopsies, joint taps and laser lithotripsy.